Substructure Overview

 CONSTRAINEDFLOATER

 A flag that if set to true constrains the floater.
-A constrained floater can be subjected to a prescribed motion via a Prescribed Motion File (see Turbine Behavior).
+A constrained floater can be subjected to a prescribed motion via a Prescribed Motion File (see Turbine Events and Operation).

 BUOYANCYTUNER